vblanco20-1/vulkan-guide/docs/chapter-0/code_walkthrough.md

 - vk_types.h : As the tutorial continues, we will add the "basic" types such as Vertex definitions here.
 - main.cpp : entry point for the code.
 Has nothing but just calls into vk_engine code

 Physical design (how the project is laid out) is very important for complex projects.
 We will call a pair of matched .h/.cpp files as a "module".
-It doesnt neccesarely have to be only one class, or a class at all.
+It doesnt necessarily have to be only one class, or a class at all.
 We will have them be generally standalone when possible.
 The reason for calling them modules is that they will likely *be* modules once Cpp 20 modules become a thing.

 The vk_types is completely standalone (depends on nothing), and so will be the vk_initializers component.
 Once they grow, you can safely keep them for your own projects as your own small abstractions. vk_engine will be the "end point" of almost everything.
 It will depend on most parts of the project.